xim2016/Dfilter/README.md

 # Dfilter
-Dfilter is a R package whose function is to filter geneTF prior matrix based on the gene list that user provides.
+Dfilter is an R package whose function is to filter geneTF prior matrix based on the gene list that the user provides.

-In the R enviroment, simply tpye in the following code to load the package
+In the R environment, simply type in the following code to load the package
 ```sh
 library(devtools)
 install.github('xim201/Dfilter')